Marloxo/Tower-Defense-Game/Documentation/Guide.md

   `TakeDamage()` which will be responsible for damaging the enemy Prefab with a specific amount from bullet and calling `Die()` method in case health bellow Zero, and `Die()` which will be responsible for destroying enemy Prefab and add some money for the player.
 - Then we add `GameManager` Script which will be responsible for end game, restart the game and maybe pause the game.
-- Then We modify `Bullet` script by modifies `Damage` method which will be call `TakeDamage()` method instead of destroy the Enemy object which will handle that for us as previously mentioned, and add `damage` parameter which will specify the amount of damage will be taken.
+- Then We modify `Bullet` script by modifies `Damage` method which will be call `TakeDamage()` method instead of destroying the Enemy object which will handle that for us as previously mentioned, and add `damage` parameter which will specify the amount of damage will be taken.

 ## 14. Stage fourteen: